by ,

 Profound writing.
 I enjoyed the surprise of realizing the author used spaces, instead of commas, to spoon the thoughts together.
 The writer helped to de-stigmatize grief, is unabashedly sentimental, and gives us an insight into the complexity of uptight taboos on death and dying.
 This is important writing.

-Jean Oliver 150 days ago
+Jean Oliver more than 10 years ago

 postcard story contest